fritjof-b/btcusd-vwap-calculator/README.md

 ## Useful Info

 The initial call to the Gemini API fetches all trade entries from the last ten minutes.
-We can confirm that this number is correct by running the following command (assuming you have [jq](https://stedolan.github.io/jq/) installed):
+We can get a hunch if this number is correct by running the following command (assuming you have [jq](https://stedolan.github.io/jq/) installed), assuming there are 500 trades or less:

 ```bash
 curl https://api.gemini.com/v1/trades/btcusd\?limit_trades\=500\&timestamp\=<TIMESTAMP> | jq length